tejas-pradeep/BoxShogi/README.md

 - You can create an account using your Github login

 #### Setup Repl.it
-- Copy and paster your invitation link in a new tab
+- Copy and paste your invitation link (example: https://classroom.github.com/a/WN7-oCer) sent in the invitation email in a new tab
 - Then click on the <img src="./media/work_in_repl.png" width="80" height="25" /> button at the top of this README.
 You will be redirected to your repo in Repl.
 - Once redirected, you can write code and run tests.
 - Tests can be run by pressing the green `Run` button at the top of REPL.
 If the button doesn't show up, refresh the page.